Leadership Education & Empowerment Program

-The Vulnerable Scholars Program (VSP), an initiative of Scottie’s Place, takes best practices from our work with highly disadvantaged youth in the U.S. and applies this knowledge and experience to educational programs for girls at risk in regions around the world.
+The Leadership Education & Empowerment Program (LEEP) is a global initiative of Scottie’s Place, which takes best practices from our work with highly disadvantaged youth in the US and applies this knowledge and experience to educational programs for girls at risk in regions around the world.
 Programs assist girls who have been displaced or imperiled by war, poverty, disease, or natural disaster.
 We are currently partnering with the United Nations High Commissioner for Refugees (UNHCR) and education providers to implement programs for students in refugee camps in Botswana, Kenya, and Rwanda.

-The mission of the Vulnerable Scholars Program is to promote transformative education and leadership development for high-achieving girls from vulnerable populations, positioning scholars to contribute actively to the development of their host and home countries.
-VSP will work with refugee girls to facilitate the academic leap from good to great, strengthen talents and abilities, and develop key leadership skills.
+The mission of LEEP is to promote transformative education and leadership development for high-achieving girls from vulnerable populations, positioning scholars to contribute actively to the development of their host and home countries.
+LEEP will work with refugee girls to facilitate the academic leap from good to great, strengthen talents and abilities, and develop key leadership skills.
 Programs will be designed for ambitious students with far-reaching academic goals that include a college degree and meaningful long-term aspirations.
-By developing the capacity of high-potential girls, VSP will ensure that, as women, they will have the skills and support to participate fully in the reconstruction and peace building of their communities.
+By developing the capacity of high-potential girls, LEEP will ensure that, as women, they will have the skills and support to participate fully in the reconstruction and peace building of their communities.

 Today, 3.5 million people live within the confines of refugee camps: individuals and families who were forced to flee their homes and seek the sanctuary of a camp for its promise of protection and relative peace (UNHCR Global Trends 2011).
 However, the reality for many is that short-term refuge often evolves into decades of encampment, fostering a dehumanizing and destabilizing environment.
 Research shows that sole reliance on UNHCR’s three durable solutions (repatriation, local integration, resettlement) is ineffective for the general refugee population, requiring a reimagining of solutions toward breaking the cycle of refugee confinement.
 We believe that education is the fourth durable solution; that educated citizens are critical to successful peace building and recovery; and that the quality of education our youth receive is the greatest determinant of meaningful and lasting change.
 Global implications for failing to educate our most vulnerable youth will be tallied in ongoing displacement, poor governance, and renewed conflict.